binnes/WiFiMeshRaspberryPi/additionalResources/README.md

 ## Prerequisites and setup

-Before you start the workshop you need to have the required hardware and software installed and have you IBM public cloud account.
+Before you start the workshop you need to have the required hardware and software installed and have your IBM public cloud account.
 Full details can be found on the [Setup](/additionalResources/PREREQUISITES_AND_SETUP.md) page.

 ## Headerless setup